ClojureBridge/curriculum/outline/simple_values2.md

 ### EXERCISE: Store the name of your hometown

-Write the name of your hometown as a string, and then assign that string to the symbol `my-hometown`.
+Write the name of your hometown as a string, and then assign that string to the name `my-hometown`.

 ### EXERCISE: Make a function to format names